Cue Cards Samples with band 8 answers

 Anyway, even though, I am calling it a “house”, it looks and feels more like a “luxury villa”, as far as I am concerned.
 The single building structure, or the actual residence, could be found there standing only on an area of 2000 square feet, but the empty space, surrounding the building, is probably as large as an average football stadium.

-By the way, the whole area is surrounded by a 6 feet tall boundary with two entrances – one in the front and the other is at the back.
+By the way, the whole area is surrounded by a 6-foot-tall boundary with two entrances – one in the front and the other at the back.
 There is a swimming pool just in front of the villa and a bit farther away from it, a beautiful garden can also be seen.
 I could also see at least 6 bay widows to ensure maximum light entering the house and 4 sculpted balconies around it, offering the villa a rather classy and elegant look.
-Inside the building, there are 4 large bedrooms, one kitchen and a huge living area, and all of them has a wooden floor on them.
-However, inside the rooms, which are conveniently located at a fair distance from each other in order to ensure maximum privacy, I didn’t really see many furniture, but the colour of its interior painting was simply stunningly beautiful.
+Inside the building, there are 4 large bedrooms, one kitchen and a huge living area, and all of them have wooden floors on them.
+However, inside the rooms, which are conveniently located at a fair distance from each other in order to ensure maximum privacy, I didn’t really see many types of furniture, but the colour of its interior painting was simply stunningly beautiful.

-Well, I really liked the villa, mainly because it was very spacious and it has all the elements of luxury.
-Besides, the villa is located at a safe distance from the main roads so that no noise of vehicles can be heard.
+Well, I really liked the villa, mainly because it was very spacious and it had all the elements of luxury.
+Besides, the villa is located at a safe distance from the main roads so that no noise from vehicles can be heard.
 Finally, I also like the fact that the villa was made with a very nice and uncommon design in an octagon shape.

 Model Answer 2: